vsaint1/kernel-mouse/README.md

 - Copy the driver to the same folder as the executable
 - Load the driver manually with services or driver mapper

+### 1.2 Loading via service `SC`

+- Clone the repository
+- Open the solution in Visual Studio 2022 v143

+- Build the project
+- To load the driver **MUST HAVE**: driver certificate, using [DSE](https://github.com/hfiref0x/UPGDSED) or with [Windows Testmode](https://linuxhint.com/enable-disable-test-mode-windows-10-11/)

+>create driver
+sc create [service name] binPath= [path to your .sys file] type= kernel

+>load driver
+sc start [service name]

+> stop driver
+sc stop [service name]

+> delete driver
+sc delete [service name]

-## Disclaimer ⚠
+### Disclaimer ⚠

-I wont support or provide any binaries for this project, you are free to use it as you wish, this is a free project.
+>I wont support or provide any binaries for this project, you are free to use it as you wish, this is a free project.